peteroupc/peteroupc.github.io/colorgen.md

 <sup id=Note7>(7)</sup> An approximation of the colors to nonlinearized sRGB, in order, is (in HTML color format): "#F0F0F1", "#181818", "#F7C100", "#875392", "#F78000", "#9EC9EF", "#C0002D", "#C2B280", "#838382", "#008D4B", "#E68DAB", "#0067A8", "#F99178", "#5E4B97", "#FBA200", "#B43E6B", "#DDD200", "#892610", "#8DB600", "#65421B", "#E4531B", "#263A21".
 The list was generated by converting the Munsell renotations (and a similar renotation for black) to sRGB using the Python `colour-science` package.

 <sup id=Note8>(8)</sup> P. Haeberli, ["Matrix Operations for Image Processing"](http://www.graficaobscura.com/matrix/index.html), 1993.
-The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB capital-Y values for the red, green, and blue primaries.
+The hue rotation matrix given was generated using the technique in the section "Hue Rotation While Preserving Luminance", with constants rounded to five significant digits and with `rwgt=0.2126`, `gwgt=0.7152`, and `bwgt = 0.0722`, the sRGB capital-Y values for the red, green, and blue points.

 <sup id=Note9>(9)</sup> Other methods that have been used for approximating luminance (and which don't really yield "luminance" as used here) include&mdash;